Looking Back & Ahead

 It is on the agenda of every church leaders meeting and they are very supportive.

-What are we going to do after the restrictions?
+What are we going to do after restrictions have eased?

--Four members are far away, so could we stick to every fortnightly meetings, one on line, one in person.
+- Four members are far away, so could we stick to meetings: one meeting on line, one meeting in person.

 Share the leading of the retreat and have a mixture of activity and prayer.

 - Continue our visits to the various denominations

 - Participate in an Eastern Rite Easter Celebration on 24th April